-Truecaller Launches Vastly Improved iPhone App
+Truecaller launches vastly improved iPhone App

 - The iPhone app will also get automatic blocking of top spammers, the ability to view detailed statistics on spam marked numbers and the ability to view and contribute comments on spam marked numbers for additional context

-To download the latest version, visit Truecaller on the iOS App Store
+- To download the latest free version, visit Truecaller on the iOS App Store

 About Truecaller:

-We enable safe and relevant conversations between people and make it eﬃcient for businesses to connect with consumers.
+Truecaller (TRUE B) is a leading global platform for verifying contacts and blocking unwanted communication.
+We enable safe and relevant conversations between people and make it efficient for business to connect with consumers.
 Fraud and unwanted communication are endemic to digital economies, especially in emerging markets.
 We are on a mission to build trust in communication.
-Truecaller is an essential part of everyday communication for over 320 million active users, with half a billion downloads since launch and close to 38 billion unwanted calls identiﬁed and blocked in 2021.
-Headquartered in Stockholm, since 2009, we are a co-founder-led, entrepreneurial company, with a highly experienced management team.
-Truecaller has been listed on Nasdaq Stockholm since 8 October 2021.
+Truecaller is an essential part of everyday communication for more than 320 million active users, with half a billion downloads since launch and around 38 billion unwanted calls identified and blocked in 2021.
+Headquartered in Stockholm, since 2009, we are a co-founder led, entrepreneurial company, with a highly experienced management team.
+Truecaller is listed on Nasdaq Stockholm since 8 October 2021.

-Our corporate website oﬀers a wealth of information on the company, including quarterly reports, board & management info, and press releases - www.truecaller.com